 Sonoco is committed to the core values of honesty, integrity, and accountability.
 This commitment requires that our employees and directors comply fully with all laws, rules and regulations that apply to our business operations, and that they act honestly and ethically.
 However, our policies on business conduct do not stop at a commitment to simple legal compliance.
 Even where the law is permissive, our Company chooses the course of highest integrity.
 Local customs, cultural norms, and traditions differ from place to place, and this must be recognized.
 But honesty is not subject to criticism in any culture.
 A well-founded reputation for scrupulous dealing is itself a priceless corporate asset.

 Sonoco has adopted policies and guidelines that are intended to address and interpret many of these laws and regulations, and to make it easier to understand and implement them in day-to-day business operations.
-We expect all our employees to understand and comply with our policies on business conduct do not stop at a commitment to simple legal compliance.
-Even where the law is permissive, our Company chooses the course of highest integrity.

-these policies and guidelines.
+We expect all our employees to understand and comply with these policies and guidelines.
 We expect our supervisors and managers to help employees understand and know how to abide by applicable laws, regulations, policies, and guidelines and to maintain compliance within their areas of supervision.
 We expect our business units to conduct their business activities to minimize compliance risks.
 We also expect our directors to lead by example by understanding and complying with the laws and regulations that apply to us, and by setting the tone for adherence to the highest ethical standards.
 Violation of applicable laws, regulations, or policies, or encouraging others to do so, puts Sonoco's reputation at risk, and there is no reason, including meeting financial or production business goals, that will ever justify any such violation.

 Strict compliance with the "letter" of the law or policy is not enough.
 Ethical business conduct also requires compliance with the spirit of the law or policy.
 This policy manual is intended to serve as a resource to remind you not only of laws and policies that apply to our business, but also to help you identify legal and ethical issues that may arise, and to make wise and informed decisions about how to act.
 This manual does not address every law, regulation or policy that applies to our business, nor does it address every ethical issue that you might face.
-If an issue is not addressed, or if you have questions about how a law or policy applies to a specific situation, we expect you to use good judgment and to seek advice from supervisors and management or the Legal & Compliance Office.
-(See page 18 of this manual.)
+If an issue is not addressed, or if you have questions about how a law or policy applies to a specific situation, we expect you to use good judgment and to seek advice from supervisors and management or the Legal & Compliance Office (see "Contact Information").
 The Company expects compliance with its standard of integrity throughout the organization and will not tolerate employees who achieve results at the cost of violation of law or who deal unscrupulously.
 Sonoco's directors and officers support, and expect the Company's employees to support, any employee who passes up an opportunity or advantage that would sacrifice ethical standards.
-Specific compliance procedures for our corporate policies can be found at the websites listed in this manual under the section "Additional Resources" on page 19.
+Specific compliance procedures for our corporate policies can be found at the websites listed in this manual under the section "Additional Resources".